 All political status models, theories and formulas proposing that a sovereign nation of Puerto Rico can be converted by Congress into a statutorily defined new and sui generis form of U.S. statehood, with dual citizenship but not equal national and state citizenship rights, based on a two-state bilateral compact, unalterable except by mutual consent, the latter feature supposedly compensating for the lack of equal voting rights and government by consent enjoyed in the states of the union, always was and always will be a political myth.
 When a myth is perpetuated even though it is known to be false, that is called a lie.

-The “commonwealth” myth long ago became a lie that has been used to create the illusion of political rights that don’t exist, thereby denying the U.S. citizens of Puerto Rico from seeking the rights that do exist within the reach of the people through statehood, or separate nationhood.
+The “commonwealth” myth long ago became a lie that has been used to create the illusion of political rights that don’t exist, thereby preventing the U.S. citizens of Puerto Rico from seeking the rights that do exist within the reach of the people through statehood, or separate nationhood.
 That is a tragedy of democracy under the failed territorial law and policy of the U.S. since 1950, which was made possible by and is directly attributable to the 1922 decision of the U.S. Supreme Court in the case of Balzac v.
 Puerto Rico.

 That ruling arbitrarily, irrationally, discriminatorily and therefore unconstitutionally held Congress can govern U.S. citizens in Puerto Rico in the same manner as non-citizens in unincorporated territories as defined by the Insular Cases.
 That ruling was is irreconcilable with the same court’s holding that the Insular Cases only applied to territories in which U.S. citizenship had not been conferred by Congress.
 The Balzac ruling was also contrary to the court’s conclusions in the Alaska and Hawaii cases that citizenship meant incorporation and application of the U.S. Constitution, consistent with the Northwest Ordinance status model leading to eventual statehood.